 Colwell-Winfield Blues Band

-In 1967 several Berklee students and Boston-area musicians joined forces as the Colwell-Winfield Blues Band: Billy Colwell (guitar), Mike Winfield (bass), Chuck Purro (drums), Jack Schroer (alto, tenor, soprano saxophone), Moose Sorrento (vocals), and Colin Tilton (tenor saxophone, flute).
-James Montgomery played his first gig in Boston sitting in with them, and Colwell later returned the favor as the first guitarist in the James Montgomery Band.
-Psychedelic Supermarket promoter George Papadopoulos became Colwell-Winfield’s manager and got the band signed with MGM Verve in 1968.
-Their lone studio offering, Cold Wind Blues, released that year, preceded a national tour that saw Bill Graham book the band to open for Led Zeppelin at the Fillmore and Winterland in April 1969.
-The record remains an underrated psych-jazz-blues rock classic.
+In 1967, several Berklee students and Boston-area musicians joined forces as The Colwell-Winfield Blues Band: Billy Colwell (guitar), Mike Winfield (bass), Chuck Purro (drums), Jack Schroer (alto, tenor, soprano saxophone), Moose Sorrento (vocals) and Colin Tilton (tenor saxophone, flute).
+James Montgomery played his first gig in Boston sitting in with them, and Colwell later returned the favor as the first guitarist in The James Montgomery Band.

-After the tour and now based in Woodstock, NY, they went in the studio again, but vocalist Sorrento departed before they got much on tape.
-Then Van Morrison asked Purro, Schroer and Tilton to play in his band, which they did in the early 1970s.
-Schroer appears on seven of Van’s LPs from that period, including Moondance and Tupelo Honey, and has also recorded with Paul Simon and the New Riders of the Purple Sage.
-Colwell, Winfield and Purro reunited for 1971’s Live Bust, recorded at the Phoenix Coffee House in Boston (you can hear the police shutting down the show at the end of the record) and the band’s only other official release (both of their albums have since been reissued by Italian record company Akarma).
-The last forty years have seen them in and out of music.
-Tilton plays with Eight To The Bar, Sorrento became a vocal teacher at Berklee, Purro joined the James Montgomery Band and played drums on his first three albums.
-He has also played with Susan Tedeschi, and with Paul Rishell and Annie Raines.
-Since 1981 he has owned and operated the Yankee Book & Art Gallery in Plymouth, MA.
-Mike Winfield contined to live for many years in Woodstock, NY, working as a musician and carpenter, before he eventually moved to Seattle as a drug and alcohol counselor.
-Billy Colwell returned to Boston where he led bands under his name and has since died, as has Jack Schroer.
+After the tour and now based in Woodstock, New York, the band returned to the studio to record a second LP, but vocalist Sorrento departed before they got much on tape.
+Shortly thereafter, Van Morrison asked Purro, Schroer and Tilton to play in his band, which they did in the early 1970s, Schroer appearing on seven of his albums from that period, including Moondance and Tupelo Honey.
+He also recorded with Paul Simon and New Riders of the Purple Sage.
+Colwell, Winfield and Purro reunited for their only other official release, 1971’s Live Bust, recorded at the Phoenix Coffee House in Boston; you can hear police shutting down the show at the end of the record.
+Both of their albums have been reissued by Italian label Akarma.

-(By Stephen Haag, with thanks to Chuck Purro)
+(by Stephen Haag, with thanks to Chuck Purro)

 Published On: November 5, 2013